kikiklang/pomme-page/README.md

 The crypto chart is cool. the line of the graph represents the evolution of the value of the selected currency for the last 7 days (if I read correctly the binance API documentation).

-If you clone this project and run it locally, you'll probably find that the elements displayed on the screen are totally disproportionate.
-That's because I use a small 4k screen at home.
-But we'll see how to change the CSS values to get a more suitable rendering on a 1080 screen.

 ### Built With

 * [Parcel](https://parceljs.org/) Blazing fast, zero configuration web application bundler